aaronhmiller/ox-policy-settings-updater/README.md

 `deno run -A ox-policy-settings-updater.ts`

-The script is preset to enable "monitor" status on _all_ policies, for both old and new issues, for the given application.
+The script will prompt for new and old policy settings to be applied and then set the same status for _all_ such policies, for the given application.

-To change the presets, update the `policySettingsInput` constant in the `main()` function (starting at about line 205).

 ## Additional materials

 The JSON files are included as a convenience to understand the bare APIs being used.
 Load the query and variables into your chosen GraphQL capable client, along with an authorization token and appId, and submit them to the `https://api.cloud.ox.security/api/policy-service` endpoint.

 ##### Getting your OX Token

-Login to the [OX Dashboard](https://app.ox.security) and bring up your browser's Developer Tools (usually `ctrl-shift-I` or `cmd-opt-I` depending on your platform).
+Login to the [OX Dashboard](https://app.ox.security) and bring up your browser's Developer Tools (`ctrl-shift-I` or `cmd-opt-I` depending on your platform).

 From there, go to the "Network" tab and filter the traffic for `api.cloud.ox.security` (refresh the page if necessary) and from the Request